Browsing by Author "Kays, Roland"

 - Data packageData from: Ecological impact of inside/outside house cats around a suburban nature preserve(2020-07-02) Kays, Roland; DeWan, Amielle A.While subsidised populations of feral cats are known to impact their prey populations, little is known about the ecological impact of inside/outside hunting cats (IOHC).
 We studied IOHC around a suburban nature preserve.
 Mail surveys indicated an average of 0.275 IOHC/house, leading to a regional density estimate of 0.32 IOHC/ha.
 A geographical model of cat density was created based on local house density and distance from forest/neighbourhood edge.
 IOHC hunted mostly small mammals, averaging 1.67 prey brought home/cat/month and a kill rate of 13%.
 Predation rates based on kills brought home was lower than the estimate from observing hunting cats (5.54 kills/cat/month).
 IOHC spent most outside time in their or their immediate neighbours' garden/yard, or in the nearby forest edge; 80% of observed hunts occurred in a garden/yard or in the first 10 m of forest.
 Radio‐tracked IOHC averaged 0.24 ha in home‐range size (95% minimum convex polygon (MCP)) and rarely entered forest.
 Confirming this, scent stations detected cats more often near the edge and more cats were detected in smaller forest fragments.
 There was no relationship between the number of cats detected in an area and the local small mammal abundance or rodent seed predation rates.
 Cold weather and healthy cat predator populations are speculated to minimise the ecological impact of IOHC on this area.

-- Data packageData from: Large-range movements of neotropical orchid bees observed via radio telemetry(2020-07-03) Wikelski, Martin; Moxley, Jerry; Eaton-Mordas, Alexander; López-Uribe, Margarita M.; Holland, Richard; Moskowitz, David; Roubik, David W.; Kays, RolandNeotropical orchid bees (Euglossini) are often cited as classic examples of trapline-foragers with potentially extensive foraging ranges.
+- Data packageData from: Large-range movements of neotropical orchid bees observed via radio telemetry(2020-07-03) Wikelski, Martin; Moxley, Jerry; Eaton-Mordas, Alexander; López-Uribe, Margarita M.; Holland, Richard A.; Moskowitz, David; Roubik, David W.; Kays, RolandNeotropical orchid bees (Euglossini) are often cited as classic examples of trapline-foragers with potentially extensive foraging ranges.
 If long-distance movements are habitual, rare plants in widely scattered locations may benefit from euglossine pollination services.
 Here we report the first successful use of micro radio telemetry to track the movement of an insect pollinator in a complex and forested environment.
 Our results indicate that individual male orchid bees (Exaerete frontalis) habitually use large rainforest areas (at least 42–115 ha) on a daily basis.
 Aerial telemetry located individuals up to 5 km away from their core areas, and bees were often stationary, for variable periods, between flights to successive localities.
 These data suggest a higher degree of site fidelity than what may be expected in a free living male bee, and has implications for our understanding of biological activity patterns and the evolution of forest pollinators.

 - Data packageData from: New York State bald eagle report 2010(2018-12-21) Nye, Peter; Hewitt, Glenn; Swenson, Theresa; Kays, RolandSatellite telemetry collected between 1992 and 2010 by the New York State Department of Environmental Conservation to document the migratory pathways of raptors and owls in NY State.